AbelEwnetu/alx-system_engineering-devops/0x0B-ssh/README.md

-a read me file for 0x0B.ssh project mandatory and advanced tasks.
+A read me file for 0x0B.ssh project mandatory and advanced tasks.